TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 The objectives of this site are to:

 - Make it quicker and easier for the user to assess a vibration task as all of the information is in a central accessible place
-- Improve the users selection of equipment as they are able to decided to use a tool with a lower magnitude now that this information is available to them
+- Improve the users selection of equipment as they are able to decide to use a tool with a lower magnitude now that this information is available to them
-- Reduce mistakes from potentially transfering incorrect information from testing reports or manufacturers instructions
+- Reduce mistakes from potentially transferring incorrect information from testing reports or manufacturer's instructions
 - Improve the uptake of employees assessing their vibration tasks given all of the information will be available to them and it easy to use
 - Create a place for the management of company equipment.
 The database provides a central database of tools so the company is aware of what is being used within the business.

 ## Scope

 An MVP (Minimum Viable Product) approach was taken to the development of this site.
-The main features deemed as besic requirements for this site where:
+The main features deemed as basic requirements for this site where:

 - Account Registration
 - CRUD Functionality (Both Site User and Site Admin)